denis-mludek/kaiju/README.md

 A component is simply a function that takes an option object as an argument and returns a Vnode ready to be used inside its parent children.

-Note: typescript will be used in the examples, javascript devs can simply ignore the types annotations.
+Note: typescript will be used in the examples, javascript devs can ignore the types annotations.

 ```javascript
 import { Component } from 'dompteuse'